collinewait/gmail-scraper-go/README.md

 - Copy the code you're given, paste it into the command-line prompt, and press Enter.

 Your attachments will be downloaded to a folder called `attachments` at the root of the project.

+A web version can be found here: [Frontend](https://github.com/collinewait/ika-gmail-scraper-frontend) and a [backend](https://github.com/collinewait/ika-gmail-scraper-backend)